-Enrollment is available on-line through Investor ServiceDirect® (see Question number 24 for information on how to access Investor ServiceDirect®).
+Enrollment is available on-line through the Investor Centre at www.computershare.com/investor.
 Alternatively, you can get started in the Plan by completing an enrollment form along with the items required and mailing them to the Administrator.
 Your participation will begin promptly after your authorization is received.
 Once you have enrolled, your participation continues automatically, until you notify us otherwise.